austinstewartmsda-stack/Medical-Readmissions/README.md

 * [References](#references)

-# Project Overview
+## Executive Summary

-I analyzed hospital readmission data from 2008 through 2016 to identify trends, seasonal patterns, and periods of accelerated improvement.
-My project demonstrates data cleaning, SQL analysis, Tableau dashboard development, and data storytelling.
+I analyzed hospital readmission data from 2008 through 2016 to identify trends, periods of improvement, and the possible impact of patient education programs.
+I cleaned the data, built SQL views, and created Tableau dashboards to support my analysis.

+I found that readmission rates decreased throughout the study period, with the largest improvements occurring between 2012 and 2013.
+During the patient education program period, the average readmission rate was about 5.6% lower and I estimated about 452,000 fewer hospital readmissions.
+This could represent between $4.5 billion and $6.8 billion in potential cost savings.

 # Tools Used